-The principle of wet scrubbing as a means of fume and dust extraction has been implemented for many years.
-Generally it has been accepted that the collection efficiency in a wet scrubber is dependent on the energy applied to the particles by the scrubber action.
+The principle of wet scrubbing systems as a means of fume and dust extraction has been implemented for many years.
+Generally, it has been accepted that the collection efficiency in wet scrubber units is dependent on the energy applied to the particles by the scrubber action.

 There are several designs used from high velocity wetted venturi to direct impingement and packed towers and we can offer you the right design for your particular application.

 Dust/fume laden air enters the fan (A) where a fine spray jet directs water onto the fan impeller.
 This creates a turbulent mixing of the fume/dust with the water particles.

 The air/water mix is then accelerated through a venturi (B) section where the water/fume mix is accelerated and additional sprays introduce more water.
 The effect of the venturi is to create turbulent contact with the particles and to momentarily vaporise the water and increase the surface contact with the pollutant.

 The expansion after the venturi restores the static pressure and directs the water to the separation chamber (C), where the water absorbed fume/dust is deposited into the settling chamber (D).
 Concentrations of liquor are drained periodically via a diaphragm valve (E).
 Water level is maintained by a sensor and solenoid valve from the water supply feeding into the top of the settling chamber.